JCurtisRMIT/arduino/index.md

 ## Blynk & Arduino

 [Blynk](https://blynk.io/) is a free application that allows you to quickly make a connection between your Arduino and the world, but also allows you to rapidly prototype smartphone applications too.
 We've explored Blynk in a previous module with Particle.
-This time we're going to use Blynk with a regular Arduino and also using a nice and easy board containing an ESP8266 wifi module.
+This time we're going to use Blynk with a regular Arduino and also using a nice and easy board containing an **ESP8266** wifi module.

+If you don't have an ESP8266 module, don't worry - you can use Blynk via USB with your regular Arduino.
+Directions are at the bottom of this page.

 ![Blynk Architecture](/Blynk8266/001blynkarchitecture.png)

 ### Getting Set up with Blynk

-Firstly we're going to need to download the Blynk app for either Android or iPhone, it's a free download.Once it's finished downloading, open up the app and create an account.
+Firstly we're going to need to download the Blynk app for either Android or iPhone, it's a free download.
+Once it's finished downloading, open up the app and create an account.
 Now, install the Blynk library using your Arduino IDE.
 We'll need it in a minute.

 ![Blynk Library](/Blynk8266/002blynkLibrary.png)

 Now there are a few ways to use Blynk.
 Blynk needs to connect to your Arduino (or other MCU) via the internet.

-There are many supported hardware platforms that you can use with Blynk (about 400!) however we're only going to cover two here.
+There are [many supported hardware platforms](https://github.com/blynkkk/blynkkk.github.io/blob/master/SupportedHardware.md) that you can use with Blynk (about 400!) however we're only going to cover two here.
 For a regular Arduino with no wifi module you can install some software that will allow your Arduino to use a USB connection to your computer to connect to the internet.
 (See below)

 As a more portable alternative, there is a nice and easy to use series of wifi enabled Arduino compatible boards that all use a microchip called the ESP8266.
-For this module we'll be using this one, the D1 Mini.
-There are many other ESP8266 variants that can work with Blynk, so if you're comfortable reading the documentation yourself go ahead and grab any one you like.
+For this module we'll be using this one, the [D1 Mini](https://www.jaycar.com.au/wifi-mini-esp8266-main-board/p/XC3802).

+There are many other ESP8266 variants that can work with Blynk, so if you're comfortable reading the [documentation](https://docs.blynk.cc/) yourself go ahead and grab any one you like.

 ![d1 Mini](/Blynk8266/003d1Mini.png)